ChrisChinchilla/chrischinchilla.com/CV.md

 _Sep 2016 - March 2017_

 As the technical writer for Contentful, an API-based CMS, I was responsible for writing and editing all developer documentation.
-I managed the documenta- tion infrastructure, information architecture, and analytics.
+I managed the documentation infrastructure, information architecture, and analytics.
 I liaised with the engineering, marketing, and support teams to determine priorities and problems that needed addressing in the documentation.